215 Henderson Road

 it meant Holli was to leave her earthly home here with me.
 Exactly one week later I would

-experience the hardest day of my life; allowing HolliAnna to return to her rightful home.
+experience the hardest day of my life; allowing HolliAnna to return to her rightful place, with God.

 She let me know it was her time, something I did not want to acknowledge or recognize, and